Search files with the API

 Search options

-You can search any combination of these parameters:
+Your search can use any combination of these parameters:

 • filename - file name and its folder path

-• dirname - folder name in any part of path, including Trash
+• dirname - folder name in any part of path

-• dirname.paths - this folder and its sub-folders
+• dirname.paths - contents of specific folder and its sub-folders

 • extension - file extension e.g. .jpg